 - When you look in the mirror, smile and take a breath.
 This will give you space to pause and stop any judgement, harsh language or criticism that may automatically pop up regarding your appearance.
 Plus, when we see a smile, our brain produces chemicals (neurotransmitters) that can boost your mood, combat stress and calm your nervous system.

 - Schedule time in your calendar to take care of yourself just as you do a work, a doctor or dentist appointment.
 You may schedule relaxation time, finally read that magazine that is sitting on the coffee table, meet with a supportive friend, read a book that makes you happy, and/or go to a class for fun or go outside.

-- Ask yourself a question that will lead you to acknowledgement and celebration of you and your accomplishments.
-At the end of the day, check-in and ask, “What went right today?” or “What accomplishments am I proud of?”
+- Ask yourself a question that will lead you to acknowledgment and celebration of you and your accomplishments.
+At the end of the day, check in and ask, “What went right today?” or “What accomplishments am I proud of?”
 Or “How did I nourish myself today?”
 You deserve a pat on the back and we do not need to wait for others to give that to you.
 What you think matters most!

 So, as we move into the summer, why not set the intention to be more kind to yourself!
 Less judgements, comparisons and foster more compassion.
-If you would like to discuss this topic more or shift your mindset, schedule a no-fee twenty minute coaching consultation here.
+If you would like to discuss this topic more or shift your mindset, schedule a no-fee twenty minute with me by clicking the link below.